Transitional Military Council (1985): Lack of consensus

 The TMC's greatest failure concerned its inability to form a national political consensus.
-In late April 1985, negotiations between the TMC and the Alliance of Professional and Trade Unions resulted in the establishment of a civilian cabinet under the direction of Dr. Gazuli Dafalla.
+In late April 1985, negotiations between the TMC and the Alliance of Professional and Trade Unions resulted in the establishment of a civilian cabinet under the direction of Al-Jazuli Daf'allah.
 The cabinet, which was subordinate to the TMC, devoted itself to conducting the government's daily business and to preparing for the election.
 Although it contained three southerners who belonged to the newly formed Southern Sudanese Political Association, the cabinet failed to win the loyalty of most southerners, who believed the TMC only reflected the policies of the deposed Nimeiri.
 As a result, Sudan remained a divided nation.

 The other factor that prevented the emergence of a national political consensus concerned party factionalism.
 After sixteen years of one-party rule, most Sudanese favored the revival of the multiparty system.
 In the aftermath of Nimeiri's overthrow, approximately forty political parties registered with the TMC and announced their intention to participate in national politics.
 The political parties ranged from those committed to revolutionary socialism to those that supported Islamism.
 Of these latter, the NIF had succeeded the Islamic Charter Front as the main vehicle for the Muslim Brotherhood's political aspirations.
 However, policy disagreements over the sharia, the southern civil war, and the country's future direction contributed to the confusion that characterized Sudan's national politics.

 End of the TMC

 In this troubled atmosphere, Dhahab sanctioned the promised April 1986 general election, which the authorities spread over a twelve-day period and postponed in thirty-seven southern constituencies because of the civil war.
 The Umma Party, headed by Sadiq al-Mahdi, won ninety-nine seats.
 The DUP, which was led after the April 1985 uprising by Khatmiyyah leader Muhammad Uthman al Mirghani, gained sixty-four seats.
-Dr. Hassan al-Turabi's NIF obtained fifty-one seats.
+Hassan al-Turabi's NIF obtained fifty-one seats.
 Regional political parties from the south, the Nuba Mountains, and the Red Sea Hills won lesser numbers of seats.
 The Sudanese Communist Party (SCP) and other radical parties failed to score any significant victories.